facebook/react-native-website/docs/native-modules-ios.md

 export default CalendarModule;
 ```

-This Javascript file also becomes a good location for you to add any Javascript side functionality.
-For example, if you use a type system like Typescript you can add type annotations for your native module here.
-While React Native does not yet support Native to JS type safety, all your JS code will be type safe.
-Doing so will also make it easier for you to switch to type-safe native modules down the line.
+This Javascript file also becomes a good location for you to add any JavaScript side functionality.
+For example, if you use a type system like TypeScript you can add type annotations for your native module here.
+While React Native does not yet support Native to JS type safety, with these type annotations, all your JS code will be type safe.
+These annotations will also make it easier for you to switch to type-safe native modules down the line.
 Below is an example of adding type safety to the Calendar Module:

 ```jsx
 /**